 Were users able to find my products quickly?

 Once you resolve your website’s usability issues you should begin to notice a higher conversion rate as navigation becomes easier.
+This is why UX/UI is such an important tenant of sound eCommerce website development.

 2. Enhanced Search